 Template: Warhorse with +2 to STR and high to maximum HP

 Lighter than destriers and less costly, coursers are still beautiful animals.
 Coursers are strong and fast, fit both for war and for hunting.
 Most true warhorses are coursers and are the expected mount of knights and nobility when they find themselves in combat or jousting situations.

 A charger lacks the power and stamina of a courser, but is rivaled only by a well bred sand steed when it comes to pure speed and in short bursts they are second to none.
 Chargers are frequently the warhorse of choice for the mounted armored noble.

-Template: Warhorse with a speed burst of 75 on a successful Animal Handling check up to 3 times per day.
+Template: Warhorse with -1 STR and low to mid HP but with a speed burst of 75 on a successful Animal Handling check up to 3 times per day.

 4) Sand Steed – (300 gp)

 Beautiful in the extreme, this smaller than normal warhorse will not bear the weight of traditional armor (barding) that a warhorse usually wears and if so burdened they will serve no better than a common rounsey.
 They have incredible stamina, however, and can be ridden for a day and a night before tiring.

 Template: Riding Horse with a speed burst of 70 on a successful Animal Handling check up to 5 times per day.
 Con Saves have Advantage up to 3 times per day.

 The distinguishing characteristic of a palfrey is its ambling capability that makes it a more comfortable mount for long riding journeys.
 Royalty and high nobility will often be seen riding palfreys although they tend to be very skittish and are not meant for combat or jousting.
 A well-bred palfrey of exceptional grace and beauty may sometimes cost as much as a mighty destrier.

 Template: Riding Horse with low to mid HP and limited to a speed of 50.
 All Animal Handling checks with this mount have Advantage.